Moulik-Budhiraja/instagram-chat-bot-with-python-and-selenium/readme.md

 # Instagram DM Bot

 A bot for instagram direct messeges
-Bot uses selenium for webdriver automation
+Bot uses selenium for webdriver

 Requirments:
-    Python 3.6+
+* Python 3.6+
-    Selenium module
+* Selenium module
-    Chrome webdriver
+* Chrome webdriver

-* It is recommended that the python file is placed in it's own folder
+It is recommended that the python file is placed in it's own folder